 Unless you have been living under a rock for the last few weeks, you will have heard about the crisis that is the Coronavirus.
 This pandemic has totally flipped the world on its head and impacted the lives of millions of people.
-In order to protect the lives of countless individuals it is vital that we all work together in following the guidance of doctors and the government and practice safe social distancing for the time being.
-However, this does not mean that we have to lock ourselves in our homes and binge watch series after series on Netflix.
-In order to do our part to help, we have put together a list of safe outdoor activities individuals can do to keep their sanity.
-If we can prevent just one fight over toilet paper from happening then we will consider it a success.
+It is vital that we all follow the guidance of doctors and the government to protect the lives of individuals.
+That means we must practice safe social distancing for the time being.
+However, this does not mean that we have to lock ourselves at homes and binge watch series on Netflix.
+We have put together a list of safe outdoor activities individuals can do to keep their sanity.
+We will consider it a success if we can prevent just one fight over toilet paper from happening.

 Remember, however, that no matter how safe you believe an activity is, you cannot be too cautious.
 The Coronavirus is highly contagious.
 Always be sure to keep at least 6 feet from everyone, avoid touching your face and continuously wash your hands throughout the day.

 Yoga is one of the most beneficial movement practices you can do for your overall health and well-being.
-In countless studies yoga has been shown to reduce stress and anxiety.
+It has been shown in countless studies to reduce stress and anxiety.
 I do not know about you, but I think the world needs some de-stressing.
 The greatest thing about yoga is that you do not have to go to a fancy yoga studio with crowds of people to practice it.
-It can be done anywhere and most importantly right now, remotely.
+Yoga may be done anywhere, and most importantly right now, remotely.
 There are tons of apps out there that you can watch to guide you.
 One of our favorites is Down Dog.
 So turn off the TV, roll out your yoga mat and get moving.

 Even though your favorite gym is closed, you can still get that awesome workout in, and the best part, it’s free!
 So, go grab your sneakers and headphones and head out your front door.
 Take advantage of the warming weather and go on a run around your neighborhood or city.
 Maybe take a new route you’ve never before explored.
 And the best part, you will be fit enough to outrun zombies when the next crisis occurs.